nystrom/rivo/docs/design.md

     data Cons (hd') (tl') { let hd = hd'; let tl = tl' }

 A `let` or `var` definition defines fields using a formula.
 A `let` definition consists of the keyword `let` and a formula.
-The unknowns in the formula become immutable fields of the record.
+The unknowns in the formula become *immutable* fields of the record.
 A `var` definition consists of the keyword `var` and a formula.
 The unknowns in the formula become *mutable* fields of the record.

 If a record is created in an expression context, it is an error if these formulas have more than one solution, or no solution.
 If a record is created in a pattern context, a stream of records is created for each solution.
+Thus:

+	data C (xs) {
+	   let x in xs
+	}

+	for (c = C [1,2,3])

 A `fun` definition defines immutable fields of function type.